Wickham's HTML & CSS tutorial

 Some of the examples are provided just to show problems, others show solutions that work in most major browsers.
 Use the example that suits you.

-red icon problems gold icon warning: works in some situations or some browsers or needs care to display as you wish green icon OK in Firefox, Safari, Opera, Google Chrome and IE
+problems warning: works in some situations or some browsers or needs care to display as you wish OK in Firefox, Safari, Opera, Google Chrome and IE

-1 green icon Typical arrangement for a photo album
+1 Typical arrangement for a photo album

 Photos often look better against a dark background as a light background causes glare which makes it hard to concentrate the eye on the photo.